yohman/22W-UP206A/Weeks/Week02/readme.md

 You should now see an orange light next to the icon that looks like a cloud with an up arrow.
 Click on it to push your changes to your repo.

 <kbd><img src="images/push.png"></kbd>

+### Submit your assignment

+The last step is to submit your assignment to the class repo discussion section here.

 ## Reading assignment: